omnicode/lara-validation/README.md

 ```
 $this->validator->add('some_field', [
 	'rule' => function ($attribute, $value, $parameters, $validator){
-		// code here
+		// logic goes here
 		// return true to apply the validation or false otherwise
 	}
 ], __('Some optional validation message'));
 ```

-`$attribute`, `$value`, `$parameters` and `$validator` params of the method are defined [here](https://laravel.com/docs/5.3/validation#custom-validation-rules)
+`$attribute`, `$value`, `$parameters` and `$validator` params of the method are defined [here](https://laravel.com/docs/5.4/validation#custom-validation-rules)

 ### <a id="share-rules"></a>Sharing rules between different validations

-It might be cases, that it is required to apply different rules during create or update, meanwhile sharing part of the rules:
+It might be cases, that it is required to apply different set of validation rules with different scenarios - meanwhile sharing part of the rules:

 ```
 // this validation will validate first_name, last_name and email